koirpraw/kids-story-generator/README.md

 ## Python Environement
 -   Python 3.12 or higher is required to run this project.
--   use `uv` for package management and dependency resolution.
+-   use `uv` for package management and dependency resolution(optional)
 -   `.venv` for the virtual environment.
+-

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.